 Step 4: Motion of the read pictures before and after, relative to the original picture is estimated per 8x8 picture block.

-A hierarchical motion estimation scheme is used and the layers L-1, L0, L1 and L2, are illustrated in Figure 1.
+A hierarchical motion estimation scheme is used and the layers L0, L1 and L2, are illustrated in Figure 1.
 Subsampled pictures are generated by averaging each 2x2 block for all read pictures and the original picture, i.e. L1 in Figure 1.
 L2 is derived from L1 using the same subsampling method.

 First, motion estimation is done for each 16x16 block in L2.
 The squared difference is calculated for each selected motion vector and the motion vector corresponding to the smallest difference is selected.
 The selected motion vector is then used as initial value when estimating the motion in L1.
 Then the same is done for estimating motion in L0.
 As a final step, subpixel motion is estimated for each 8x8 block by using an interpolation filter on L0.